hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

 ### Within or outside of the application
 > For each activity: Does the activity happen from within the running application or is it made possible from something outside of the application?
 For example, a REPL works within a running process while the interactions with an auto test runner are based on re-running the application from the outside without any interactive access to process internal data.

-All liveness is implemented within the application (either C++ lib or Standalone GUI).
-Development and Runtime Environment is the same.
+All liveness is implemented within the application.
+The Coral C++ library implements the functions to change values and connections at runtime and the standalone GUI programm provides the UI elements to access these functions.
-The Maya Plugin adds liveness to Maya from the outside.

 ---